Tdawg-development/Canvas-Tracker-V3/WARP.md

 - Maintain `routing_tree.md` for navigation and route documentation
 - Update documentation immediately when adding components, routes, or structural changes
 - Always consult these files before making architectural decisions
+- **MANDATORY**: Refer to tree documents and ARCHITECTURE.md for implementation guidance
+- **MANDATORY**: Any deviation from documented structure requires explicit approval AND documentation updates
+- **MANDATORY**: Update tree documents whenever ANY file or component is added to the project

 ### 6. Change Management
 - Before modifying existing components, document current behavior